Kylewlk/ray-tracing/libs/imgui/docs/FAQ.md

 ### Q: I integrated Dear ImGui in my engine and some elements are clipping or disappearing when I move windows around...
 ### Q: I integrated Dear ImGui in my engine and some elements are displaying outside their expected windows boundaries...
 You are probably mishandling the clipping rectangles in your render function.
-Each draw command needs the triangle rendered using the clipping rectangle provided in the ImDrawCmd structure (`ImDrawCmd->CllipRect`).
+Each render command needs the triangle rendered using the clipping rectangle provided in the ImDrawCmd structure (`ImDrawCmd->CllipRect`).
 Rectangles provided by Dear ImGui are defined as `(x1=left,y1=top,x2=right,y2=bottom)` and **NOT** as